destinydiver/data-warehouse-project/README.md

 - **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
 - **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

-This repository is an excellent resource for professionals and students looking to showcase expertise in:
-- SQL Development
-- Data Architect
-- Data Engineering
-- ETL Pipeline Developer
-- Data Modeling
-- Data Analytics

 ---
 ##  Project Requirements

 ### Building the Data Warehouse ( Data Engineering )